UWPCE-PythonCert/SystemDevelopment/slides_sources/source/logging.rst

 The ``Handler`` classes
 -----------------------

-logging Handlers are what actually do the work of, well, handling, the log message.
+logging ``Handler`` s are what actually do the work of, well, handling, the log message.

-formatting it, and actually writting to a file or somehow performing the 'log' duty.
+Formatting it, and actually writing to a file or somehow performing the 'log' duty.

 There are handlers for writing to files, streams (stdout, stderr), sockets, and nifty things like automaticaly rotating log files.